Privacy Policy

 The Australian Medical Council Limited (AMC) is a company limited by guarantee.
-Its objects are set out in its constitution, which can be found on its website: www.amc.org.au
+Its Objects are set out in its Constitution, which can be found on its website: www.amc.org.au

-The AMC is an accreditation authority appointed under the Health Practitioner Regulation National Law by the Medical Board of Australia (MBA).
-As such it undertakes activities such as the accreditation of University and post-graduate medical education providers and courses, accreditation of specialist medical education and training courses, regular monitoring of those providers and their courses, and the examination of International Medical Graduates (IMGs) seeking registration to practice medicine in Australia.
 It also provides advice on accreditation and standards issues concerning medical education in Australasia to the MBA, and Commonwealth, State and Territory health ministers and health departments.
 Further detail on the activities of the AMC can be found on its website and in the annual reports accessible through the website.

 This policy sets out how the AMC collects and uses personal information collected or received by the AMC from people with whom it interacts.
 Those people include:

-2. members of committees and assessment teams;
+b. members of committees and assessment teams

 Commonwealth Privacy Legislation